Refinery RVP Reduction

 Additional feed preheating is not a panacea for all column debottlenecking.
 Preheating usually increases capacity only if the columns have subcooled feeds and are limited by reboiler duty or by tray flooding below the feed.

 Additional feed preheating also reduces the energy efficiency of the tower.
 For a given amount of feed and reboiler duty, better separation is achieved if more duty is applied to the reboiler.
 If additional preheating is available through feed/bottoms exchange, however, the energy debit may become moot if the bottom heat were rejected against a utility.

 As with any debottlenecking effort, all of the ancillary equipment must be checked.
 Additional feed preheating increases the loads on all of the equipment above the feed tray.
 Other debottlenecking options, such as high-capacity trays or packing, may be more suitable, depending on the individual circumstance.

 All of these case studies had the common element of reducing the amount of butane and, hence, the vapor pressure of the gasoline blending pool.
 This is a common requirement in today’s refineries.

 Sometimes the refinery goals can be met by judicious adjustment of operating parameters.
 Other times, equipment maintenance or new equipment may be required.

 Operations and engineering reviews can provide options and solutions when new requirements or operating problems arise.
 There is no one right answer for all cases.

-Joseph Musumeci is CEO of Ascent Engineering Inc., Houston.
-Before joining Ascent, he was vice-president of MPEC Inc. and worked as a process engineer for Amoco Oil Co.
+Joseph Musumeci is a consultant with Ascent Engineering.
+Previously he was vice-president of MPEC Inc. and worked as a process engineer for Amoco Oil Co.
+He has a BS in chemical engineering from Texas A&M University.
+He is a registered professional engineer in Texas.
 He is also a pilot.
-Musumeci has a BS in chemical engineering from Texas A&M University, and is a registered professional engineer in Texas.